Giselle

 Giselle is from Gary Zill's breeding program in Boynton Beach, FL (planting number 35-6) and was a seedling of a mango called "Tower".
 It was described to us as a "juice mango" and is named after Gary's wife.

 We started growing it in 2017.
 The fruit is medium-sized, ovoid-shaped, developing a reddish blush on the skin.
 The flesh is dark yellow/orange, and is indeed quite juicy but not very fibrous.
 Giselle's flavor is of the Indian/West Indian sort and tastes like an outstanding Graham mango when that variety is on point.
 It has a small polyembryonic seed.
-We've been extremely impressed with this mango's decadent flavor.
+We've been extremely impressed with this mango's decadent flavor and now rank it among some of our best tasting mangos.

 The tree is a highly vigorous, upright grower with dense canopy.
 It is a later mid-season mango for us ripening primarily in July, sometimes into August.
 Unfortunately, though it is a good producer, the fruit is very prone to mango bacterial black spot, but Giselle may be a great mango for people in southern California or central/West Florida.